dimitri-xyz/frtrader/doc/market-interface-model.md

 ### Market Action Description

 1. **PlaceLimit** - Requests that a limit order be placed on the market.
-At a minimum, specifies a ClientOID, side, price and volume.
+At a minimum, specifies a `Maybe ClientOID`, side, price and volume.
 2. **CancelLimit** - Requests that an order be cancelled.
-At a minimum, specifies the ClientOID.
+At a minimum, specifies the `ClientOID` (`Nothing` is currently *not* acceptable here).

 #### Action Sequencing

 The strategy is free to place actions in any order.
 However, if the strategy requests cancellation of an order for a ClientOID that the framework doesn't yet know, the results are undefined.

-Also, if a strategy repeats the same ClientOID in multiple `PlaceLimit` requests, event reporting may not report all events or generate bogus data.
+A strategy can repeat `Nothing` as a `Maybe ClientOID` as much as it wants, but if a strategy repeats the same ClientOID for a `Just` value in multiple `PlaceLimit` requests, the results are undefined.